-part from sound stock picking and short selling, our relatively strong performances can be attributed to the changes in emphasis of the portfolio throughout the year.
+Apart from sound stock picking, our relatively strong performances can be attributed to the changes in emphasis of the portfolio throughout the year.
 By March we had exited most of the over-priced tech and telecom stocks and began to move to low priced "old economy" companies which were very out of favour.
 This also happened to lead to greater exposure in Europe where we reasoned companies would be least affected by a retrenchment by the consumer in the USA.
 These simultaneous movements built-up our holdings in Europe and reduced them significantly in Japan.
-The following table quantifies these changes.
+The table overleaf quantifies these changes.

 Note that companies with cyclical earnings patterns, together with those companies sensitive to interest rates, now constitute 31% of the portfolio versus 18% a year ago.
-Technology, telecoms, and software are still well represented at 29% but well down from 47% last year.
+Technology, telecoms, and software are still well represented at 29% but down from 35% last year.
 Moreover, within this category the valuations of our holdings are a fraction of those typically found in Nasdaq - specifically an average PE of 16.7x 2000 earnings versus an estimate of 115x for the NDQ 100 index.